SENG480/UVicDSA19/Teammates/chapter.md

     **c.
 Error Handling:** The resource performs the validity checks on parameter values.
 The null value exceptions are handled.

-3. Data Types: The data types of the variables are as follow:
+3. Data Types: The data types of the variables are as follows: <br>
     a. courseId: String
     b. courseName: String
     c. timezone: ZoneId